squidcloudio/squid-samples/todo-angular/README.md

 To establish a connection between the frontend client and the local backend, follow these steps:

-1. Navigate to the frontend directory and open the app.module.ts file.
+1. Navigate to the todo-angular directory and open the app.module.ts file.
 2. Locate the us-east-1.aws parameter and replace it with local.
 3. Save the changes to update the configuration and establish a connection to the local backend.